 Develop Procedures and Instruction: When it is impossible or impractical to eliminate hazards through design selection or adequately reduce its associated risks through safety or warning devices, then approved procedures and training programs must be used.
-However, this is the lowest level of control, and relies on training to recognize the hazard and personnel actions to avoid the hazard.
+However, this is the lowest level of control and relies on training to recognize the hazard and personnel actions to avoid the hazard.
 Procedures may include the use of personal protective equipment.
 Precautionary notations and warning signs must be standardized.

 Hazard resolution often requires a combination of methods of control.
 The use of warning, caution, and other forms of written advisories alone to control undesirable risks will be carefully reviewed to ensure that no other additional measures are possible.
 Hazards classified as "unacceptable" are not permissible.
+Additionally, no level of agency management is authorized to accept a risk that is in violation of a law, code, or regulation.